martinleggewie/visual-tips-for-creating-schematic-diagrams/README.md

 ## Layout

 TODO.
-At the moment I only have one general rule for layoiut.
+At the moment I only have one general rule for layout.
 Let's see then if it makes sense to have a separate chapter when there is only one subsection.

 ### Apply a "hidden grid" when positioning shapes